Pictured from left: Lovejit Kaur, Linesha Davis, Assistant Professor Bryan Gibb, and Brianna Weiss.

 “When I found out we won first place I wasn’t surprised because I knew in my heart we would get it,” said Davis.

-Weiss, on the other hand, was overwhelmed with excitement, and says, “I believe the professors of NYIT are truly one of a kind.
+Weiss, on the other hand, was overwhelmed with excitement, and said, “I believe the professors of NYIT are truly one of a kind.
 I met Professor Gibb during my freshman year in his microbiology class.
 Instantly, I fell in love with everything the subject encompassed and became very interested in getting involved with research.
 I cannot thank him enough for allowing me to see the potential within myself to become a fantastic researcher.
 I’m forever grateful for the opportunities he has given me.”